 A recap of the exciting night written by author Salihah Aakil.

 It’s official!
-I Am Night Sky and other reflections by muslim american youth, Shout Mouse Press’ newest anthology featuring the stories of muslim youth from the DMV area has launched.
-After a year of writing, editing, and rewriting Next Wave Muslim Initiative’s youth authors presented their book I Am The Night Sky to an audience full of friends, family, readers, and supporters.
+I Am Night Sky (and Other Reflections by Muslim American Youth), Shout Mouse Press’s newest anthology featuring the stories of Muslim youth from the DMV area has launched.
+After a year of writing, editing, and rewriting, Next Wave Muslim Initiative’s youth authors presented their book I Am The Night Sky to an audience full of friends, family, readers, and supporters.